wtfnotavailable/DiscordMusicBot-Docs/docs/v5/getting-started/index.md

 - [Lavalink Server](https://code.darrennathanael.com/how-to-lavalink) (if you're planning on hosting your own lavlink server)

+!!! danger "Discord Music Bot is not compatible with Lavalink v4"

+    v4 introduce a breaking changes that affects all library that are using v3 API.
+You must update your bot library to support v4!
+    See [github.com/wtfnotavailable/Discord-MusicBot/issues/201](https://github.com/wtfnotavailable/Discord-MusicBot/issues/201) regarding Lavalink v4 compatibility.

 !!! failure "Lavalink is needed for the bot to function!"